Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 \subsubsection{Dependency hell}

 The evolution of high-level languages is extremely fast, even within one version.
-For example, packages that are written in Python 3 often only work with a special interval of Python 3 versions.
-For example Snakemake and Occam which can only be run on Python versions 3.4 and 3.5 or newer respectively, see Appendices \ref{appendix:snakemake} and \ref{appendix:occam}.
-This is not just limited to the core language, much faster changes occur in their higher-level libraries.
-For example version 1.9 of Numpy (Python's numerical analysis module) discontinued support for Numpy's predecessor (called Numeric), causing many problems for scientific users \citeappendix{hinsen15}.
+For example, packages that are written in Python 3 often only work with a specific interval of Python 3 versions.
+For example, Snakemake and Occam, which can only be run on Python versions 3.4 and 3.5 or newer respectively, see Appendices \ref{appendix:snakemake} and \ref{appendix:occam}.
+This is not just limited to the core language; much faster changes occur in their higher-level libraries.
+For example, version 1.9 of Numpy (Python's numerical analysis module) discontinued support for Numpy's predecessor (called Numeric), causing many problems for scientific users\citeappendix{hinsen15}.

 On the other hand, the dependency graph of tools written in high-level languages is often extremely complex.
-For example, see Figure 1 of \cite{alliez19}, it shows the dependencies and their inter-dependencies for Matplotlib (a popular plotting module in Python).
+For example, see Figure 1 of Alliez et al.\cite{alliez19}.
+It shows the dependencies and their inter-dependencies for Matplotlib (a popular plotting module in Python).
 Acceptable version intervals between the dependencies will cause incompatibilities in a year or two, when a robust package manager is not used (see Appendix \ref{appendix:packagemanagement}).

-Since a domain scientist does not always have the resources/knowledge to modify the conflicting part(s), many are forced to create complex environments with different versions of Python and pass the data between them (for example just to use the work of a previous PhD student in the team).
-This greatly increases the complexity of the project, even for the principal author.
+Since a domain scientist does not always have the resources/knowledge to modify the conflicting part(s), many are forced to create complex environments, with different versions of Python (sometimes on different computers), and pass the data between them (for example just to use the work of a previous PhD student in the team).
+This greatly increases the complexity/cost of the project, even for the principal author.
 A well-designed reproducible workflow like Maneage that has no dependencies beyond a C compiler in a Unix-like operating system can account for this.
-However, when the actual workflow system (not the analysis software) is written in a high-level language like the examples above.
+However, when the actual workflow system (not the analysis software) is written in a high-level language like the examples above, the complex dependencies of the workflow itself will inevitably cause bootstrapping problems in the future.